Clinical Rotation Vaccine Exemptions

 What law governs vaccine exemptions?

 Sometimes, a healthcare provider will not write a vaccine exemption, even if they believe vaccination is unsafe for their patient, simply because they don’t know how or what conditions legally qualify.
 Siri & Glimstad attorneys often work with clients and physicians to develop legally sound language based on the client’s medical history and diagnosis.
+Notably, Siri & Glimstad does not recommend physicians.

-What if my college or clinical rotation site states that medical exemptions are not permitted for students in my program?
+What if my college or clinical rotation site states that medical vaccine exemptions are not permitted for students in my program?

-Entities covered by the Americans with Disabilities Act must accept an application for a medical vaccine exemption.
-However, the institution can deny the request if it doesn’t meet the law’s requirements or if it can prove that providing the exemption poses an undue hardship.
 Regarding a vaccine exemption, an undue hardship usually means that the entity alleges that permitting an unvaccinated person at the educational facility poses a risk of harm to others.
 Siri & Glimstad attorneys have assisted many clinical rotation students in obtaining a medical exemption where the college and/or rotation site stated that no exemptions were permitted.

-My college or rotation site denied my request for a medical exemption based on “undue hardship.”
+My college or rotation site denied my request for a medical vaccine exemption based on “undue hardship.”
 What does that mean?

 Regarding a vaccine exemption, an undue hardship usually means that the institution alleges that permitting an unvaccinated student on-site poses a risk of harm to others.
 However, the student will often have arguments to overcome this position.
 For example, if the vaccine or vaccines at issue don’t prevent transmission or infection, the arguments regarding undue hardship are not compelling.
 Siri & Glimstad’s managing partner, Aaron Siri, has several Substack articles regarding whether certain vaccines prevent infection or transmission of their targeted pathogen.
+It’s important to work with qualified legal counsel to determine any counterarguments you may have.

 BOOK 30 MINUTE CONSULTATION HERE